Preservation & Methodology

 - Super 8: Launched in 1965 with a larger frame area and improved cartridge loading, Super 8 became the standard home movie format through the early 1980s.
 The majority of our 1960s–1980s footage is Super 8.

-- Physical condition: Every reel is inspected for vinegar syndrome, warping, brittleness, and splice integrity before scanning.
-Reels with active degradation are prioritized to preserve content before further loss.
+- Condition triage: Every reel is inspected for vinegar syndrome, warping, brittleness, mold, and splice integrity.
+Reels showing active chemical degradation are flagged for immediate scanning before further loss occurs.

-Provenance is the foundation of archival trust.
+Before a reel is scanned, we document everything we know about it.
+Provenance is the foundation of archival trust — it's what separates an archive from a pile of old film.
 Every clip in our collection is traced back to a physical source reel with documented origin information.

-- Each reel is assigned a unique identifier tied to its acquisition source.
+- Each reel is assigned a unique identifier tied to its acquisition source, physical format, and estimated date range.

 - Geographic metadata is cross-referenced with reel labels, handwritten notes, and contextual clues from the footage itself.